-On November 10, 2020, we filed a registration statement on Form S-3 (File No. 333-250006) with the Securities and Exchange Commission, or the SEC, which was declared effective on November 18, 2020, or the 2020 Shelf Registration Statement, in relation to the registration of common stock, preferred stock, debt securities, warrants and/or units of any combination thereof for the purposes of selling, from time to time, our common stock, debt securities or other equity securities in one or more offerings.
-We also simultaneously entered into a Sales Agreement, or the 2020 Sales Agreement, with Cowen and Company, LLC, or the Sales Agent, to provide for the offering, issuance and sale of up to an aggregate amount of \$75.0 million of our common stock from time to time in "at-the-market" offerings under the 2020 Shelf Registration Statement and subject to the limitations thereof.
+On March 21, 2024, we filed an automatic shelf registration statement (File No. 333-278126), or S-3 ASR, in relation to the registration of common stock, preferred stock, debt securities, warrants and/or units of any combination thereof for the purposes of selling, from time to time, our common stock, debt securities or other equity securities in one or more offerings.
+This S-3 ASR became effective immediately.

+We have a Sales Agreement with Cowen and Company, LLC, or Cowen, to provide for the offering, issuance and sale of up to an aggregate amount of \$200.0 million of common stock from time to time in "at-the-market" offerings, or the ATM Program, pursuant to the S-3 ASR, and subject to the limitations thereof.
+There have been no sales pursuant to the 2024 ATM Program.